25 Classic Wedding Ideas That Will Always Be In Style

 No wedding ceremony is complete without music.
 If contemporary tunes don't fit the vibe of your special day, hire a harpist, guitarist or string quartet to perform classical and instrumental selections instead.

 This classy wedding tent, also called a Sperry tent, feels especially timeless since it's made from heavy-duty sailcloth rather than vinyl.
-Details like varnished wood poles and flags on top add the finishing touches.
+Details like varnished wood poles and flags on top add the finishing touches to your reception decor.

 A creative escort card display can be a great focal point, but there's nothing wrong with keeping things simple too.
 Handwritten escort cards from a professional calligrapher are always sophisticated.

-Use a mirrored sign in an antique gold frame to showcase a favorite love quote or present your seating chart.
+Use a mirrored sign in an antique gold frame to showcase a favorite love quote or present your seating chart at the reception.

 You can't get more classic than Chiavari chairs.
 A go-to seating option for glamorous weddings and luxe themes, Chiavari chairs are available in dozens of colors and finishes, from metallic gold and silver to dark wood, whitewashed gray and clear acrylic.
 Cushions provide comfort and decorative flair.